-The survey estimated that the top 10 percent of households earned 56 percent of total household incomes while the bottom 50 percent earned seven percent of the total household incomes.
-The level of income inequality estimated by the Gini Coefficient was very high at 0.69 (0.60 for rural areas and 0.61 for urban areas).
-In rural areas, households spent 56.4 percent of their incomes on food and 43.6 percent on non-food expenditure items, while in urban areas expenditure on food amounted to 34.7 percent of household incomes and non-food expenditure amounted to 65.3 percent.
+The survey estimated that the top 10 percent of households earned 51.5 percent of total household incomes while the bottom 50 percent earned 7.9 percent of the total household incomes.
+The level of income inequality estimated by the Gini Coefficient was high at 0.65 (0.65 for rural areas and 0.64 for urban areas).
+In rural areas, households spent 56.4 percent of their incomes on food and 43.6 percent of non-food expenditure items, while in urban areas expenditure on food amounted to 34.7 percent of household incomes and non-food expenditure amounted to 65.3 percent.

-Survey results show that 60 percent of the population was living below the national poverty line at the time of the survey (78.8 percent in rural areas and 31.9 percent in urban areas).
+Survey results show that 60 percent of the population was living below the total poverty line at the time of the survey relative to 78.8 percent in rural areas and 31.9 percent in urban areas.
 Further, the survey shows that 48.0 percent of the population were extremely poor.
-Overall results show that 588 out of every 1000 male-headed households compared to 634 out of every 1000 female-headed households were poor at national level.
+Overall results show that 58.8 percent of the male-headed households compared to 63.4 percent of the female-headed households were poor at national level.
 This implies that out of every 100 households, female-headed households were more likely to be poorer than households headed by their male counterparts.
-Survey results in 2022 show that the incidence of poverty was highest amongst small scale agricultural households at 81.0 percent, followed by medium scale agricultural and non-agricultural households at 73.2 and 70.4 percent, respectively.
-Muchinga Province had the highest proportion of the population that was poor at 82.6 percent.
-Further, Western and Northern provinces had the second and third highest proportions of the population that were poor at 78.6 and 78.0 percent, respectively.
+In addition, among the rural households, the incidence of poverty was highest amongst the small scale agricultural households at 81.0 percent, followed by medium scale agricultural and non-agricultural households at 73.2 and 70.4 percent, respectively.
+Muchinga Province had the largest proportion of the population that was poor at 82.6 percent, followed by Western Province at 78.6 percent and Northern Province at 78 percent.

-At national level, the results show that the most common type of housing unit occupied by households was an improved traditional house at 26.3 percent while 25.6 percent occupied traditional huts.
+At national level, results show that the most common type of housing unit occupied by households was an improved traditional house at 26.3 percent followed by a traditional housing unit at 25.6 percent.

-Analysis by Residence shows that 63.0 percent of households in rural areas had access to safe water while 91.9 percent of households in urban areas had access to safe water.
+Analysis by residence shows that 63.0 percent of households in rural areas had access to safe water while 91.9 percent of households in urban areas had access to safe water.

-At provincial level, Lusaka Province had the highest percent of households with access to safe water at about 96.1 percent and Northern Province had the lowest percent of households with access to safe water at 39.9 percent.
-There was a decline in the proportion of households who treated or boiled their drinking water at national level from 24.7 percent to 21.7 percent.
+At provincial level, Lusaka Province had the highest percentage of households with access to safe water at about 96.1 percent and Northern Province had the lowest percentage of households with access to safe water at 39.9 percent.
+There was a decline in the proportion of households who treated or boiled their water for drinking at national level from 24.7 percent to 21.7 percent.